lifting-bits/remill/README.md

 cmake --build . --target install
 ```

-The output may produce some cmake warnings about policy CMP0003.
+The output may produce some CMake warnings about policy CMP0003.
 These warnings are safe to ignore.

 ### Common Build Issues